Article 1: Name

 Section III: Quorums

-Unless otherwise specified by the bylaws, quorum of the committee will be the greater of (a) 5 members or (b) a number of members equal to 50% the number of members on the committee active membership roll.
+Unless otherwise specified by the bylaws, quorum of the committee will be the lesser of (a) 5 members or (b) a number of members equal to 50% the number of members on the committee active membership roll.

 Section IV: Proxy Voting

 A member may vote by proxy by notifying a Co-Chair in advance.
 Proxy votes shall not be counted for quorum.

 The committee may conduct meetings in person or through electronic communication such as a voice conference line.
 Votes in virtual (non-in-person) meetings will be handled by roll call voting.